-MANASSAS DUI LAWYER USING HIS EXPERTISE TO HELP DRIVERS FIGHT DUI CHARGES
+MANASSAS DUI LAWYER HELPING DRIVERS FIGHT DUI CHARGES

 In 2018, over 19,000 people received driving under the influence (DUI) convictions in Virginia.
 Every Virginia driver needs to know the facts about DUI.
 What constitutes DUI, how is it penalized in Virginia, and what’s your recourse if you are arrested and charged with DUI?